ucsb-cs156/OLD-website-originial-repo/_topics/csil_mount_drive_to_macOs_using_samba.md

 # Accessing CSIL Drive from MacOS using SAMBA

-To mount CSIL drive onto your MacOS machine, you must on the UCSB netowrk.
+To mount CSIL drive onto your MacOS machine, you must on the UCSB network.
 If you are on your own local network you can use the `UCSB Pulse Secure VPN`.

 ## Ucsb Pulse Secure Vpn
 *Note: You can skip this step if you are on the `eduraom` or `ucsb wireless web` network*